-The grievance log will have all the necessary elements to disaggregate the grievance by gender of the person submitting it as well as by type of grievance.
-Each grievance will be verified in the registry with the following information: a) description of grievance, b) date of receipt of the grievance and when acknowledgment returned to the complainant; c) description of actions taken (investigation, corrective measures, and preventive measures); d) date of resolution and closure provision of feedback to the complainant.
+The grievance log has all the necessary elements to disaggregate the grievance by gender of the person submitting it as well as by type of grievance.
+Each grievance is verified in the registry with the following information: a) description of grievance, b) date of receipt of the grievance and when acknowledgment returned to the complainant; c) description of actions taken (investigation, corrective measures, and preventive measures); d) date of resolution and closure provision of feedback to the complainant.

-In cases when the grievance/complaint is indefinite or not clear enough, the PIU will assist and provide advice in formulating/redrafting the submission, for the grievance/complaint to become clear, for purposes of an informed decision by the PIU, in the best interests of persons affected by the Project.
+In cases when the grievance/complaint is indefinite or not clear enough, the PIU assists and provides advice in formulating/redrafting the submission, for the grievance/complaint to become clear, for purposes of an informed decision by the PIU, in the best interests of persons affected by the Project.

 If the PIU is not able to address the issues raised by immediate corrective action, a long-term corrective action will be identified.
-The complainant will be informed about the proposed corrective action and followup of corrective action within 30 calendar days upon the acknowledgment of the grievance.
-In the situation when the PIU is not able to address the particular issue verified through the grievance mechanism or if action is not required, PIU will provide a detailed explanation/ justification to the complainant on why the issue was not addressed.
-The response will also contain an explanation of how the person/ organization that raised the complaint can proceed with the grievance in case the outcome is not satisfactory.
+The complainant is informed about the proposed corrective action and follow-up of corrective action within 30 calendar days upon the acknowledgment of the grievance.
+In the situation when the PIU is not able to address the particular issue verified through the grievance mechanism or if action is not required, PIU I provides a detailed explanation/ justification to the complainant on why the issue was not addressed.
+The response also includes an explanation of how the person/ organization that raised the complaint can proceed with the grievance in case the outcome is not satisfactory.
 At all times, complainants may seek other legal remedies by the legal framework of the Republic of Türkiye, including formal judicial appeal.